domainyman/ADIONSYS/README.md

 # ADIONSYS
 ＃ADION SYSTEM POS/ERP Project Source Code

+Database option : PGSQL

-Power by www.adiontech.com
+This project Power by www.adiontech.com (ADION) , the design for .NET's open-source ecosystem.

-Database: PGSQL
+For more information see the Code of Conduct FAQ or contact info@adiontech.com with any additional questions or comments.